HamishDrogemuller/HamishDrogemuller/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my Bachelors in Information Technology
+- 🔭 I’m currently working as a Software Developer
 - 🌱 I’m currently learning Python, Web Application Development and Software Testing
 - 👯 I’m looking to collaborate on anything
 <br>